graphnode/SFML.Net/readme.md

 ## Contribute
 **Note**: Please use this fork's issue tracker (https://github.com/graphnode/SFML.Net/issues), and not the official one, for issues related to this fork.

+**ATTENTION: The official 2.5 version of SFML.Net has been released.
+Please use that one.**

 SFML and SFML.Net are open-source projects, and they need your help to go on growing and improving.
 Don't hesitate to post suggestions or bug reports on the forum (http://en.sfml-dev.org/forums/)